DMKM1517/WebOfScience1/README.md

 worker_threads = 8
 ```

 The `spark` folder contains code to build datapipelines that generate author,title pair signatures.
-All the pre-procesing functions are contained in the `PreProcessingUtil.scala`, `ADMain.scala` contains the main method and `Features.scala` containes pipeline logic.
+All the pre-procesing functions are contained in the `PreProcessingUtil.scala` and `Features.scala` contains pipeline logic.

 The folder `disambiguattion-app` contains: